Paint

 arts-&crafts-message-Newcomb-pottery

 They deliver the same message, from a different, equally harmonious voice.
-Trend alerts!
+Trend alert!
 Notice that they too are tertiary colors, toned by black & white.

 WHAT ABOUT BLUE?